aireilly/openshift-mkdocs/docs/scalability_and_performance/routing-optimization.md

 For more information on Ingress sharding, see [Configuring Ingress Controller sharding by using route labels](../networking/ingress-operator/#nw-ingress-sharding-route-labels_configuring-ingress) and [Configuring Ingress Controller sharding by using namespace labels](../networking/ingress-operator.xml#nw-ingress-sharding-namespace-labels_configuring-ingress).

-## Ingress Controller (router) performance optimizations
+## Ingress Controller (router) performance optimizations {#router-performance-optimizations_routing-optimization}

 OpenShift Container Platform no longer supports modifying Ingress Controller deployments by setting environment variables such as `ROUTER_THREADS`, `ROUTER_DEFAULT_TUNNEL_TIMEOUT`, `ROUTER_DEFAULT_CLIENT_TIMEOUT`, `ROUTER_DEFAULT_SERVER_TIMEOUT`, and `RELOAD_INTERVAL`.

 You can modify the Ingress Controller deployment, but if the Ingress Operator is enabled, the configuration is overwritten.

-### Configuring Ingress Controller liveness, readiness, and startup probes
+### Configuring Ingress Controller liveness, readiness, and startup probes {#ingress-liveness-readiness-startup-probes_routing-optimization}

 Cluster administrators can configure the timeout values for the kubelet’s liveness, readiness, and startup probes for router deployments that are managed by the OpenShift Container Platform Ingress Controller (router).
 The liveness and readiness probes of the router use the default timeout value of 1 second, which is too short for the kubelet’s probes to succeed in some scenarios.
 Probe timeouts can cause unwanted router restarts that interrupt application connections.
 The ability to set larger timeout values can reduce the risk of unnecessary and unwanted restarts.